 Start by measuring your rice and pouring it into a fine mesh sieve.
 Place the sieve over a mixing bowl and fill it with cold water.
 Swish the rice around until the water becomes cloudy, then pour it away and repeat 2 more times to wash the rice.

 It is important to wash the rice to remove the excess starch and any dust or debris.
-If it's not washed, not only is it not very clean but also the rice can become gummy with an unpleasant texture.
+If it’s not washed, not only is it not very clean, but the rice can also become gummy with an unpleasant texture.

 The next important step is to soak the rice.
 Place it in the cooking pot or rice cooker and add the cold water and kombu (dried kelp).
 Sushi rice is cooked with a ratio of 1:1 water to rice.
 A 150g rice cup is equal to about 175ml of water.

 Soak for at least 30 minutes.
-If it's a cold environment it will need 1 hour (in winter for example).
+If it’s a cold environment, it will need 1 hour (in winter, for example).

 By hydrating the grains before cooking, the rice will cook quicker and more evenly.